Concordium/concordium.github.io/source/testnet/net/installation/downloads.rst

    :local:
    :backlinks: none

-This topics contains information about where you can download the Concordium tools and Concordium Wallets for |Net|.
+This topic contains information about where you can download the Concordium tools and Concordium Wallets for |Net|.
 You can also find out about the hardware requirements for running a node.

 Concordium Mobile Wallet